Anastasia Dețiuc

-Anastasia Dețiuc (born 14 December 1998) is a Czech-Moldovan tennis player.
+Anastasia Dețiuc (born 14 December 1998) is a Czech-Moldovan tennis player who has specialized in doubles.

-She has a career-high WTA doubles ranking of 72, achieved 25 September 2023.
-On the ITF Junior Circuit, she had a career-high combined ranking of 22, achieved January 2016.
+She has a career-high WTA doubles ranking of No. 57, achieved on 27 July 2026.
+On the ITF Junior Circuit, she had a career-high combined ranking of No. 22, achieved January 2016.

+Playing for Moldova Fed Cup team, Dețiuc had a win–loss record of 3–1.